justWin01/ECL_WEB-Initial-/README.md

 This repository presents a web-based integrated system developed for ECL-Micro Network and Data Solutions.
 The system automates the management of service requests, inventory, and client payment transactions, replacing traditional manual processes with an efficient computerized solution.

-This project serves as a system output for ECL-Micro Network and Data Solutions, supporting daily operations, improving data accuracy, streamlining workflows, and enhancing decision-making.
+This project serves as a initial system output for ECL-Micro Network and Data Solutions.
+This also the initial design for  ECL-Micro Network and Data Solutions

 ---